 In 2018, as part of the choreography module at the London Contemporary Dance School, she presented Everyday I am everything that happens in my living room to be performed at The Place Theatre.
 Additionally, her collaboration with Bun Kobayashi to create Peeling dough off the floor, which resulted in a performance at Resolution 2019 Festival in London.
 In the same year, she contributed as a performer in Alka Namaun’s Be Fruitful and Multiply at Chisenhale Dance Space.

 Keity Pook is a co-founder of inklingroom.
 It is a new form of art events and club nights, combining contemporary dance, experimental music and visual art into innovative interdisciplinary performances - through this platform, she created The deathbed of Mother Earth which was performed 6 of March 2020 at Leytonstone Ballroom.

 ´My favourite scenery to explore is a street with its dense layers of left behind marks.
 I like dark, rhythmical environments where I dance to realise, and realise to dance as I've never done before.
 I mix personal sensation-fragments with anonymous movements into a dance of universal truths and reflex patterns.
 Although I am made of it, I revolt against capitalism.
-I believe dance is boundless, multifaceted ways part of all existence and it’s for us to recognise its choreography.
+I believe dance is boundless.
+Its multifaceted ways are part of all existence and it is for us to recognise this choreography.
 I create art to incite unambiguous thinking, to remind us of the indispensable things in life.`